 (iii) a person or body covered by subparagraph (i) or (ii).

-[Section 53ZK inserted by No. 17 of 2004 s.
+[Section 53ZK inserted: No. 17 of 2004 s.
 36.]

 53ZKA.
 Annual reports

 (1) The NHMRC Licensing Committee must furnish to the Minister a copy of any report prepared under section 19(3) of the Research Involving Human Embryos Act 2002 of the Commonwealth (insofar as the report is relevant to the operation of this Act).